MicrocontrollersDev/MigratingToLatest/README.md

     - Mac: On the bar at the top of your screen in Finder, click `Go`, then click `Go to Folder` and type `~/Library/Application Support/Minecraft`, then hit enter.
     - Linux: Open `~/.minecraft`.
 2. In your Minecraft folder, open the folder called `mods`.
+    - If this folder does not exist, create it.
 3. Place all of the mods you want to use into this folder.
 (Note that all mods you install must be for Fabric 1.17 or they will not work.)

+## Mods
-## Mods (need a better way to sort these. maybe do that fancy clicky dropdown things)
+TODO: a better way to sort these. maybe do that fancy clicky dropdown things

 _Dependencies_